The 5 Best Places to Eat in Elie, Fife | Coffee, Delis & Restaurants

 3. Pavilion Café

-The Pavilion is a casual and laid-back café, tucked away in the grounds of the Elie golf club.
-A traditional, no-frills café, this cosy Elie cafe is a good spot for lunch, or an afternoon treat.
+The Pavilion is a casual, laid-back café tucked away in the grounds of the Elie Golf Club.
+A traditional, no-frills café, this cosy Elie café is a good spot for lunch or an afternoon treat.
 The food is simple yet tasty, and the menu features everything from scones to pizzas to seafood.

 Open daily for breakfast, lunch, and dinner (though I’d recommend as a daytime eatery).